 1. Find an Appropriate Container

 The U.S. military got it right with the standard .30 and .50 caliber ammo cans.
-They have been around for a long time and will work very well for you.
+They have been around for a long time and one of the best ammo storage containers that will work very well for you.
 You can pick one up at your local military surplus store for a decent price.
 When you are buying them be sure to inspect every can for structural integrity.
-You want to be sure to check the condition of the rubber seal under the top lid to be sure that they stay air tight.
-If you don't want the military ammo cans be sure to choose a container that works best for you.
+You want to be sure to check the condition of the rubber seal under the top lid to be sure that they stay airtight.
+If you don't want the military ammo cans, be sure to choose the best ammo can that works for you.

 2. Keep Your Ammo Dry

+Moisture can allow the cartridge to fail so you cannot take this for granted.
 You want to protect your ammo from the corrosive effects of moisture.
-To do so you can use regular silica gel packets or the rechargeable silica gel dehumidifier.
-The rechargeable silica gel dehumidifier will actually cover 3 square feet of area, but you might want to throw one in each canister to be sure.
+To do so, you can use regular silica gel packets or the rechargeable silica gel humidifier.
+The rechargeable silica gel humidifier will actually cover 3 square feet of area, but you might want to throw one in each canister to be sure.

 3. Label Your Ammo